fullmetalengineer/fullmetalengineer/README.md

 ### Hello! 👋

-I focus on building greenfield software.
-My default software stack is a Rails backend and an Next.js front-end, but each project is unique and that stack changes depending on the project requirements.
-I've used Node, Rails, Elixir, Golang, C#/DotNet, C++ (many years ago!), and more.
+I tend to focus on building greenfield software, and specifically on products that I feel have large, meaningful impact at large.

 - 📍 I live in the American Heartland.
 I grew up here in Flyover country, and I love it here.
 - 💻 I’m currently working on: Sequel, a trustless, end-to-end encrypted protocol based on OPAQUE built for securing, managing, and recovering digital wallets.